Q.1 What is a Daniell cell?

 Q.28 What are fuel cells?
 Give example.

 Answer: Those galvanic cells which give us direct electrical energy by the combustion of fuels like hydrogen, methane, methanol etc are called fuel cells.

-Q.29 Name the fuel cell used in Apollo space programme.
+Q.29 Name the fuel cell used in the Apollo space programme.

-Answer: The hydrogen oxygen fuel cell was used in Apollo space programme.
+Answer: The hydrogen-oxygen fuel cell was used in the Apollo space programme.

 Q.30 What is corrosion?

 Answer: It is an electrochemical phenomenon in which the metal oxidises by loss of electrons in presence of water and air to form metal oxides, hydroxides or carbonates.

 Q.31 Give an example of corrosion that is useful?

 Answer: Formation of protective oxide layer on Al sheet.